 - Mindfulness: To cultivate self-awareness and self-acceptance, focusing on the present and letting go of the past (which may include bitterness, regret, or resentment).
 Staying in the present moment rather than the future (which may manifest as anxiety).
 You are inspired to focus on the breath.

 $75 per hour – HOME Palliative or End of Life Care visits.
-A 60 minute free consultation/intake session to meet and determine whether EOL services may benefit you and your family.
+A 30 minute free consultation/intake session over the phone/Skype is provided, to determine whether EOL services may benefit you and your family.

 MANULIFE & SUN LIFE offer counselling coverage through some of their packages.